eiffel-community/community/howtos/post-tc-election-checklist.md

   - [ ] Update https://github.com/eiffel-community/community/blob/master/GOVERNANCE.md#election-officers with the new officers
   - [ ] Announce it on the community mailing list
 - [ ] TC chairs to call for TC meetings
-- [ ] TC charis to call for the monthly community meetings
+- [ ] TC chairs to call for the monthly community meetings